webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 - Functions can be treated as any other datatype
   - Can be passed to a function as argument
-  - Can be assigne a variable
+  - Can be assigned a variable

 ```js
 const helloWorld = () => 'hello world!';